AlphaSlayer1964/kemono-dl/README.md

 - `--skip-embeds` Skips creating external_links.txt
 - `--favorite-users` Downloads all users saved in your favorites.
 (Requires --cookies)
 - `--favorite-posts` Downloads all posts saved in your favorites.
 (Requires --cookies)
+- `--force-indexing` Adds an indexing value to the attachment file names to preserve ordering

 ## Notes:
 - If ```--cookie cookie.txt``` is not passed script will run as if ```--simulation``` was passed